okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/oie-policies/index.md

 <ApiLifecycle access="ea" />

-Okta Identity Engine adds new Policy objects to the Okta `/policies` API, which control and configure the behavior of the steps of the Okta Identity Engine Pipeline.
+Okta Identity Engine adds new Policy objects to the Okta `/policies` API, to control and configure the behavior of the steps of the Okta Identity Engine Pipeline.

 During the Limited EA phase, Okta Identity Engine is enabled or disabled for an org as a whole.
 If Okta Identity Engine is enabled for an org, these new Policies control the pipeline that end users progress through when accessing OpenID Connect apps.
 You cannot mix old Policy and Rule objects with new Okta Identity Engine objects; old objects do not affect the new pipeline.